aquasecurity/aqua-operator/docs/DeployOpenShiftOperator.md

 * Assign metadata tags to Aqua CSP components
 * Automatically scale the number of Aqua scanners based on the number of images in the scan queue

-The Aqua Operator provides a few [Custom Resources](https://github.com/aquasecurity/aqua-operator/tree/master/deploy/crds) for managing the Aqua CSP platform.
+You can view all Aqua Operator CR options for managing the Aqua CSP platform [Custom Resources](https://github.com/aquasecurity/aqua-operator/tree/master/deploy/crds).

 ## Prerequisites